immcantation/presto/README.md

    from the [Unofficial Windows](http://www.lfd.uci.edu/~gohlke/pythonlibs) binary collection.

-3. Unzip the pRESTO bundle into a directory of your choice and add that directory to your `%Path%`.
-On Windows 7 the `%Path%` setting is located under 'Control Panel' -> 'System and Security' -> 'System' -> 'Advanced System Settings' -> 'Environment variables' -> 'System variables' -> 'Path'
+3. Unzip the pRESTO bundle and run `python setup.py install --user`.

-4. The pRESTO scripts should then be directly executable from the Command Prompt.
+4. The pRESTO scripts should be directly executable from the Command Prompt.
    If not, correct the file association for `.py` files by right-clicking on a `.py` file, selecting 'Open with' -> 'Choose default program...', choosing the `python.exe` from Python 2.7, and checking 'Always use the selected program'.